Here is what you may have missed so far:

 5- After you’ve completed your day, decide if that was too much, too little, or just enough?
 Then, decide if your child needs more practice with the task or if you can move on to something else you wanted to accomplish this month.
 This quick daily assessment helps me tremendously with my planning.
 By the end of that day, I know whether I need to keep reinforcing the skill, if and how I should tweak it, or if I can drop it altogether because he’s achieved it—or even surpassed it (maybe the activity I had planned was below his skill level).

 6- Then, follow steps 2 to 5 again for Tuesday.
 Repeat.

 When planning for subsequent days, this chart clarifies what you need to add so that the week is well-balanced.
 If all you have planned is language and crafting activities for Monday through Wednesday, you’ll be able to visually track what’s lacking by Thursday.
 You may decide that you should probably include some science, nature and math activities.

 Questions to ask yourself while planning your week:

 - What are the curriculum requirements for my child’s level?

-- How can I combine my monthly and therapeutic objectives to meet the curriculum requirements this week?
+- What are our monthly objectives?
+Therapeutic objectives to meet the curriculum requirements this week?

-A copy of my weekly planner – I’ve created a version where you can change the category headings to suit your needs (Word doc)
+A copy of my weekly planner – I’ve created a version where you can change the category headings to suit your needs (fillable PDF)

-Planning & Organizing – my Pinterest board with an every-growing assortment of planning tips
+Planning & Organizing – My Pinterest board with an ever-growing assortment of planning tips

 Spacing out monthly plans into weekly plans is simple enough to do once you get the hang of it.
 Would you like some help with this?
-We can talk about what your monthly goals are and have them match-up with therapeutic objectives and your province/state’s curriculum.
+We can discuss your monthly goals and have them match up with therapeutic objectives and your province/state’s curriculum.